IN THE PAST

 The inevitable WHAT?
+Following

-Following each and every new technological
+each and every new technological wonder

-wonder like some yuppie lemming??
+like some yuppie lemming??
+No

-No thanks.
-I wanna know WHY
+thanks.
+I wanna know WHY there

-there isn't such an animal.
-I bet
+isn't such an animal.
+I bet I could

-I could make a lot of money developing
+make a lot of money developing something

-something like that, but I won't now
+like that, but I won't now because

-because some quick-thinking, VW Club
+some quick-thinking, VW Club of America

-of America entrepreneur will read
+entrepreneur will read this and do

 My poor stereo has now seen much better